 Here the main aim is to get a superior tasting beer and to improve the aroma by allowing the yeast to finish the job of attenuation in a cleaner environment.

 Here, you want to rack your beer pretty soon after your main krausen has started to sink back into your beer.
-As the beer moves from the growth phases to the stable phase, it’s going to be doing a slightly different job.
+As the beer moves from the growth phase to the stable phase, it’s going to be doing a slightly different job.

 The idea behind using the secondary fermenter for this job is that you can allow your yeast to convert all the unwanted compounds it produced during fermentation, diacetyl, and the like, without the presence of all the dead material at the bottom of the fermenter.